-From the Bishop of Chelmsford:
+A message from the Bishop of Chelmsford

 “This time of pandemic and crisis in the life of our nation and diocese has placed tremendous demands on all those in ministry.
 While we are starting to emerge from the various lockdowns, we continue to live with the virus and will do so for some time to come.
 How we learn to live in this time of transition and uncertainty, attending to one another with kindness and seeking one another’s well-being is an important task.

 I am thankful for the prayerful and creative ways you have responded to the call to continue to serve Christ’s people; faithfully worshipping, deepening discipleship, in loving service to our many communities.

 Attending to this life of vocation and service is demanding.
 Ministerial Development Reviews are an important opportunity to pause, reflect, and notice what God has done and continues to do in our lives and communities.
 However, the context of our vocation and service is in transition and our MDR scheme needs to recognise that.